Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Businesses could guide their customers through the purchasing journey much easier than before.
 But could WhatsApp become the ultimate B2B sales channel?
 The way things are going, it just might.

-WhatsApp Business Platform in 2025 and beyond
+Future of WhatsApp Business Platform

 Now that we’ve touched on the past, what does the future look like for the WhatsApp Business Platform?